WCSim/WCSim/README.md

 * `make clean` : if necessary
 * `make -j3 install` : will first compile the libWCSimRoot.so and libWCSimCore.so which you need for using the ROOT Dict from WCSim (e.g. to read the output files) and then compile WCSim.
+* `source bin/this_wcsim.sh` : will setup the environment variables such that you can run WCSim

 To recompile:
 * Typically just `make install` will be enough and also redo the cmake phase if